STATWORX/zero-shot-text-classification/blog.md

 ```

 As written above, we need a language model that was pre-trained on an NLI task.
 The default model for zero-shot text
-classification in 🤗 is bart-large-mnli.
+classification in 🤗 is `bart-large-mnli`.
 [BART is a transformer encoder-decoder for sequence-2-sequence modeling with a
 bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder][6].
-This particular version of BART was then
+The `mnli` suffix means that BART was then
-fine-tuned on the MultiNLI dataset7.
+fine-tuned on the [MultiNLI dataset][7].

 But since we are using German sentences and BART is English-only, we need to replace the default model with a custom one.
 Thanks to the 🤗 model hub, finding a suitable candidate is quite easy.
 In our case,
-[mDeBERTa-v3-base-xnli-multilingual-nli-2mil][7] is such a candidate.
+`mDeBERTa-v3-base-xnli-multilingual-nli-2mil7` is such a candidate.
 Let’s decrypt the name shortly for a better
 understanding: it is a multilanguage version of DeBERTa-v3-base (which is itself an improved version of [BERT/RoBERTa][8])
-that was then fine-tuned on two cross-lingual NLI datasets ([XNLI][9] and [multilingual-NLI][10]).
+that was then fine-tuned on two cross-lingual NLI datasets ([XNLI][9] and [multilingual-NLI-26lang][10]).

 With the correct task and the correct model, we can now instantiate the pipeline: